actions/runner/README.md

 A cross platform build and release agent for Visual Studio Team Services and Team Foundation Server 2015 and beyond.

+> Status:  Work is just beginning on this project.
+Please do not log issues yet.
+You are welcome to inspect and try it out as we build it.

 Supported on Windows, OSX and Linux.
 Written for the .NET Core CLR as one code base in C#.

 ## Install